 - Consider an internal audit.
 It’s never too late for an internal audit of your pay practices.
 An experienced attorney can assist with this and can add a layer of privilege that in-house people and/or consultants cannot.

-As always, should you have questions or if we can be of assistance regarding any of these wage and hour questions, please feel free to contact Karen Smith or any other member of our Labor & Employment Law Practice Group.
+As always, should you have questions or if we can be of assistance regarding any of these wage and hour questions, please feel free to contact any member of our Labor & Employment Law Practice Group.

 To read more, please click here.